Updated May 2020

 Medical Marijuana in Virginia

-In early 2015, the state passed a highly conservative cannabidiol (CBD) laws.
-The law only allowed for an affirmative defense against prosecution for individuals who have intractable epilepsy, or guardians of those suffering from intractable epilepsy, so long as the product they’re in possession of is a cannabis extract that contains more than 15% CBD and no more than 5 % THC.
+In early 2015, the state passed a highly conservative low-THC medical cannabis laws.
+The law only allowed for an affirmative defense against prosecution for individuals who have intractable epilepsy, or guardians of those suffering from intractable epilepsy, so long as the product they’re in possession of is a cannabis extract that contains no more than 5 percent THC.
 Despite this law providing a legal defense, products derived from marijuana remained illegal in the state.

 Consumption of CBD Hemp Oil in Virginia